-The hostel provides 31 single bedrooms, toilets and showers in blocks.
-In addition to this we have been undertaking a period of renovations and now provide 13 single bedrooms with ensuite facilities.
+The hostel provides 46 single bedrooms with en-suite facilities.
 Cleaning services are included with bed linens being provided and changed weekly.
 Included in the support package are regular meals: breakfast and evening meals which are served in the dining room.

 Primarily Central Court is accessed through the Hostel although exceptions are made for those who have been living independently, who are now homeless or in danger of becoming homeless.
 In this accommodation clients are required to be more independent and responsible – being able to budget, cook for themselves and clean the accommodation.